LMMLabs/Machine-Learning/Linear-Regression/README.md

+# Simple Linear Regression

-#This folder will contain a working version of a linear regression algorithm.
+This folder will contain a working version of a linear regression algorithm.
 You can replace the exising csv file and modify the code to meat your needs.